Zweihander-Main/hexchat_scripts/unhighlightChannels/README.md

 -   Add in more performant hook design as found in ignoreTextEvents
 -   Break up file into modules
 -   Create method to list all affected channels in table
+-   Redo code documentation to add in types/ect.

 ## Available for Hire